ComputeStacks/docs/docs/getting_started/installation/0_requirements.md

 ```

 ## Network Setup
-At a minimum, we require a single public IP Address _per server_.

-However, the recommended network configuration for each server is: 1 Public, 1 Private.
-Each server should be able to communicate over the private network.
+Our recommended ip setup is: 1 Public, 1 Private, per server.
+Please see our [example configurations](../architecture_overview.md#example-configurations) for more details.

 !!! danger ""
     Please ensure that the container node does not have any kind of source/destination filtering on it's private network interface.
-If this is not possible, you will need to set `calico_network_ipip` to `true` when building your ansible inventory
+If this is not possible, you will need to set `calico_network_ipip` to `true` in your `inventory.yml` file.

+    Typically if you have your own L2 network, this won't be a problem.
+Where this typically is an issue is in cloud environments, at which case you will need to check if you can disable that.
+Falling back to `ip-in-ip` tunneling is possible, but not recommended for production environments.
+Most of the larger cloud providers will allow you to do this.
+Please contact us if you need assistance.

 For clusters (3+ container nodes), we will also require a _Floating IP Address_.
 We will use arp to announce that ip on one of the 3 nodes, and handle failover automatically through corosync and pacemaker.

+!!! tip ""
+    If you do not want a floating IP, or are unable to allocate one, then please set `enable_floating_ip: false` and `floating_ip: ` to the IP of first node, in your `inventory.yml` file.

 ## Disk Setup
 If you have the option to select the partition layout for the container nodes, please place most of your disk storage at `/var/lib/docker`.
 You can skip a dedicated `/home` partition, as this is not used in our environment.

+Alternatively, create a single `/` partition with all available disk space.

 ??? example "Example Disk Layout"